futartup/S10-assignment/README.md

 Add or remove albumentation transformation and best values of model hyperparameters and see on which combination it gives best accuracy.

-### Results and some observations S8 submission
-1. Highest test accuracy is 84.51% for only one iteration in total number of epochs.
-2. The test accuracy keeps on oscillating in range of 83 - 84 % after a definite number of epoch.
-3. The training accuracy is always 96-97 % during training.

-### Results and some observations S9 submission
-1. Highest test accuracy is 85.41% within 60 epochs.
-2. The test accuracy goes high in less number of epochs than the number of epochs in S8 submission.
-3. Albumentation is used because of which the test accuracy goes high.
-4. GradCam is implemented.

 ### Results and some observations S10 submission
 1. Highest test accuracy is 88.41% within 50 epochs.
 3. Albumentation is used because of which the test accuracy goes high.